MIT-SPARK/VNAV-lab-data/README.md

 # Data files for VNAV
-This repo contains some ROS bags that are used for VNAV coding exercises.
+ROS bags required for VNAV coding exercises can be found on this [link](https://www.dropbox.com/sh/5xkr1kpygubs6fa/AABZgm2cDuDB1cnSwR7yzZuza?dl=0).
+For any issues, please contact jnshi@mit.edu.